November 8, 2015

 Countries said to be involved in the cross-border trade of people with albinism and their body parts include Tanzania, Burundi, Kenya, the Democratic Republic of Congo, Mozambique, South Africa and Swaziland, according to a report by Under the Same Sun, an organization that works to end discrimination against people with albinism.
 As of Oct.
 7, the organization had collected 419 reported cases of attacks and killings of people with albinism in 25 countries, though it does not state the period it covers.

-A complete set of albino body parts – including all four limbs, genitals, ears, tongue and nose – fetches the equivalent of $75,000, according to a 2009 report by the International Federation of Red Cross and Red Crescent Societies.
+A complete set of body parts of a person with albinism – including all four limbs, genitals, ears, tongue and nose – fetches the equivalent of $75,000, according to a 2009 report by the International Federation of Red Cross and Red Crescent Societies.
 That estimate is based on information provided by police in Dar es Salaam, Tanzania.

 In Vihiga County where Jamenya lived, people with albinism have appealed to police for protection.
 The fact that Jamenya’s killers are still at large makes them feel unsafe, says Martin Wanyonyi, national coordinator for the Albinism Empowerment Network, a nonprofit based in the region.